 It was Day 7 of our South Dakota road trip.
 We spent the morning visiting Wall Drug and exploring both the Minuteman Missile National Historic Site and the Delta-09 Missile Silo before heading to Badlands National Park.
 After visiting the Big Badlands Overlook and filming a Movement Postcard, we set out to do some fun family hikes in Badlands National Park.
-After a fun time exploring the badlands, Buddy and I are sharing our Top 5 Important Tips for Hiking the Notch Trail and its Famous Ladder in Badlands National Park.
+After a fun time exploring the badlands, Buddy and I are sharing Top 5 Important Tips for Hiking in Badlands National Park: Notch Trail and its Famous Ladder.

 This post contains affiliate links.
 As an Amazon Associate, we earn from qualifying purchases.
 No worries, this is at no additional cost to you!
 We only recommend products that we have used ourselves.
 All opinions and views expressed here are our own.
 All photos are our own and remain the copyright of MPA Project Travels.

 First, the details.
 The Notch Trail is a short 1.5-mile round trip out & back trail rated as moderate to strenuous by the National Park Service.
 The trail’s most famous feature is the 50-foot log ladder that hikers climb about halfway through the hike on their way towards the notch.
 The trail abruptly ends at the notch overlooking the beautiful and expansive White River Valley below.

 The Notch Trail in Badlands National Park is a fun, easy, and adventurous hike.
 Please note that this trail is not recommended for hikers with a fear of heights.